A simple, versatile vegetarian recipe featuring black beans and winter squash. Use a plant-based yogurt and cheese for a vegan version.

 I am officially up to my ears in butternut squash.

-Lately when I've collected my CSA I've been stocking up on these gems.
-CSA stands for Community Supported Agriculture; check out www.millerfarms.net if you missed hearing me brag about it in previous posts.
+Lately when I’ve collected my CSA I’ve been stocking up on these gems.
+CSA stands for Community Supported Agriculture and is a wonderful way to support a local farmer AND receive fresh, affordable veggies all season long!

 I’m able to store butternut squash for several months before they go bad, and because we just can’t keep up with the quantity of produce we get with our CSA (great problem to have, right?), I’ve chosen to store a few of these so we have fresh produce in the dead of winter.

-Lucky for me, when we ran out of zucchini and peppers yesterday I could pull one of the butt squash (as Ethan fondly calls them) and make a quick, yummy dish.
+Lucky for me, when we ran out of zucchini and peppers yesterday I could pull one of the butternuts and make a quick, yummy dish.
 For the non-meat-eater, this Butternut Squash Mexican Skillet is a great vegetarian source of protein.

 In a world obsessed with protein, I sometimes feel that I stand alone in not fretting about it.
 Here’s why: your body doesn’t store extra protein.
 It uses what it needs for repairing cells and building muscle (which only happens if you’re also exercising – just eating more protein won’t do anything for muscle strength or tone), then breaks down the rest as energy (i.e. calories, similar to fat or carbs).

 Food is made of three major (macro)nutrients: carbohydrates, protein, and fat.
 Your body uses each of these nutrients for a specific purpose.
 A tragedy (well, that’s melodramatic, but you get the idea) of our culture is mixing up the intended purpose of each.

 Carbs are your body’s main energy source.
 Your muscles and your brain run on – and prefer to use – calories from carbs.
 That’s right; our bodies are built to run on carbs.